mindspore-ai/docs/docs/mindformers/docs/source_en/faq/modelers_contribution.md

 ## Upload a Model to the Modelers Community

-Modelers Community is a model hosting platform where users can upload custom models to [Magic Music Community](https://modelers.cn/) for hosting.
+Modelers Community is a model hosting platform where users can upload custom models to [Modelers Community](https://modelers.cn/) for hosting.

 ### MindFormers Built-in Models